Sign up today

 Via Cape Hauy (approximately 4 hours walking)

-Arriving back at Fortescue Bay, we transfer via tender to our 23-metre (75-ft) luxury ketch, Lady Eugenie.
+Arriving back at Fortescue Bay, we transfer via tender to our 23-metre (75-ft) ketch, the beautiful Lady Eugenie.
 This will be your floating home for the next five nights.
 Once aboard, enjoy a glass of wine with pre-dinner nibbles with the dramatic cliffs of Cape Hauy as our backdrop.
 A gourmet dinner of local Tasmanian delicacies will follow, prepared by your guide and yacht crew in the shelter of Fortescue Bay.

 Via Canoe bay, Hyatt's Beach (approximately 3 hours walking)